abhi1kumar/hrnet_pose_single_gpu/README.md

 - pose_hrnet_w48\* means using additional data from [AI challenger](https://challenger.ai/dataset/keypoint) for training.

 ## Environment
-The code is developed using python 3.6 on Ubuntu 16.04.
+The original code was developed using python 3.6 on Ubuntu 16.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using 4 NVIDIA P100 GPU cards.
-Other platforms or GPU cards are not fully tested.
+The single GPU version was tested on Ubuntu 18.04 with python 3.6 and cuda 10.1 (Other platforms or GPU cards are not fully tested.)

 ## Quick start
 ### Installation